Property Management Blog

 What’s the Difference Between Normal Wear and Tear and Excessive Damage?

-Please note that you cannot hold the tenant liable for fixing such types of damages.
+Please note that under Oklahoma law a landlord cannot hold the tenant liable for fixing such types of damages.
 These are a result of normal use of the property.
 As a landlord, it’ll be your responsibility to make the fixes and cover the costs.

-You can, however, hold the tenant liable for fixing damage exceeding normal wear and tear.
+You can, however, hold the renter responsible for fixing damage exceeding normal wear and tear.
 The following are some examples of such type of damage in a rental property:

 • Large holes in walls